The Essential Carpentry Tools List: 41 Different Types & Their Uses

 28. Extension Cords

 If you own any power tools that are not cordless, chances are you will one day need an extension cord to get the most use out of them.
-Even extra-long extension cords are now available at a reasonable price, making them an easy addition to your carpentry toolkit.
+Even extra-long extension cords are reasonably priced, making them an easy addition to your carpentry toolkit.

 29. Miter Box

-A simple wooden jig used for cutting miter joints and square ends, you can also find them available in plastic or metal.
+A miter box is a wooden jig used for cutting miter joints and square ends, but you can also find them available in plastic or metal.
 Two raised sides and a groove in the middle allow you to slot your saw into predetermined angles to guide your cuts.

 30. Bench Hook